charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 }
 ```

-**NOTE**: _Do you need to understand all the sections of a **package.json** file?
-Yes, ultimately you should know and understand these files as completely as possible.
-However, it is possible to work with them for awhile without performing a complete mind meld.
-If you want more information, follow the link below._
+**NOTE**: _Ultimately you should know and understand your **package.json** as completely as possible.
+However, it is possible to work with them for awhile without performing the complete mind meld that is your ultimate goal.
+If you want more information, follow the links below._

 - [Elven Node Packages](http://www.elvenware.com/charlie/development/web/JavaScript/NodePackages.html)
 - [Search for information on package.json](https://www.google.com/search?q=package.json)